Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Visualization Opportunities for Knowledge Graphs

 \subsection{KGs for Explainability}

-The semantic nature of KGs (Section~\ref{sec:benefits-of-using-kgs}) can be leveraged for explainable AI (XAI) to help model creators debug their model during training, and also to help end users understand and trust a model's predictions.
-This is particularly valuable for deep neural networks, which have been traditionally regarded as black boxes with limited interpretability \cite{Rudin2019Why}.
-Lecue\cite{lecue2020role} describes opportunities for using KGs to help encode the semantics of inputs, outputs and their properties in a neural network.
+The semantic nature of KGs (Section~\ref{sec:benefits-of-using-kgs}) can be leveraged for explainable AI (XAI) to help model creators debug their model during training, and also to help end users trust a model's predictions\cite{tiddi2020knowledge}.
+This is particularly valuable for deep neural networks, which are often regarded as black boxes with limited interpretability\cite{Rudin2019Why}.
+Lecue\cite{lecue2020role} describes opportunities for using KGs to help encode the semantics of inputs, outputs, and their properties in a neural network.

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]